French election: Macron in pole position, Le Pen racing hard | Politics

 - France

-President Emmanuel Macron is in the pole position to win reelection Sunday in France's presidential runoff, yet his lead over far-right rival Marine Le Pen depends on one major uncertainty: voters who decide to stay home.
+French President Emmanuel Macron is in the pole position to win reelection on Sunday in the country's presidential runoff, yet his lead over far-right rival Marine Le Pen depends on one major uncertainty: voters who could decide to stay home.

-A victory in Sunday's runoff vote would make Macron the first French president in 20 years to win a second term.
+A Macron victory in this vote — which could have far-reaching repercussions for Europe's future direction and Western efforts to stop the war in Ukraine — would make him the first French president in 20 years to win a second term.

-The question is a hard one, especially for leftist voters who dislike Macron but don't want to see Le Pen in power either.
-A second term for Macron relies in part on their mobilisation, prompting the French leader to issue multiple appeals to leftist voters in recent days. ''Think about what British citizens were saying a few hours before Brexit or (people) in the United States before Trump's election happened: I'm not going, what's the point?'
-I can tell you that they regretted it the next day," Macron warned this week on France 5 television.
-"So if you want to avoid the unthinkable ... choose for yourself," he urged hesitant French voters.
-The two rivals both appeared combative in the final days before Sunday's election, including clashing Wednesday in a one-on-one televised debate.
-Macron argued that the loan Le Pen's party received in 2014 from a Czech-Russian bank made her unsuitable to deal with Moscow amid its invasion of Ukraine.
-He also said her plans to ban Muslim women in France from wearing headscarves in public would trigger "civil war" in the country that has the largest Muslim population in Western Europe.
-"When someone explains to you that Islam equals Islamism equals terrorism equals a problem, that is clearly called the far-right," Macron declared Friday on France Inter radio.
+He also said her plans to ban Muslim women in France from wearing headscarves in public would trigger “civil war” in the country that has the largest Muslim population in Western Europe.

+“When someone explains to you that Islam equals Islamism equals terrorism equals a problem, that is clearly called the far-right,” Macron declared Friday on France Inter radio.

-In his victory speech in 2017, Macron had promised to "do everything" during his five-year term so that the French "have no longer any reason to vote for the extremes."
+In his victory speech in 2017, Macron had promised to “do everything” during his five-year term so that the French “have no longer any reason to vote for the extremes.”
 Five years later, that challenge has not been met.
-Le Pen has consolidated her place on France's political scene, the result of a years-long effort to rebrand herself as less extreme.
+Le Pen has consolidated her place on France's political scene after rebranding herself as less extreme.

 “I'm not even mentioning immigration or security for which, I believe, every French person can only note the failure of the Macron's policies ... his economic record is also catastrophic,” she declared.